Early Frost: Release

 The film was never released theatrically.

 The movie was released on video in England in 1983.

 The film was one of four movies made by Filmco that were part of a legal action in 1985.
 A judge ordered eight Sydney stockbrokers to repay at least $615,000 to which they borrowed in 1981 to finance four films by Filmco: Early Frost (budget $1 million), The Dark Room ($1.1 million), For the Term of His Natural Life ($4 million) and A Dangerous Summer ($2.9 million).
 The films were not box office successes and the stock brokers refused to repay the loans when they matured in November 1983.

 Reception

-Rob Lowing of The Age felt the film "doesn't succeed in nmaintaining an edge" but that Blake was "worth watching."
+Rob Lowing of The Age felt the film "doesn't succeed in maintaining an edge" but that Blake was "worth watching."

 According to the website Hysteria Lives, "For much of its running time, Early Frost could have easily played daytime TV - and then a severed head is thrown into the mix.
 Its muddled result improbably explained by a script that pre-dated the slasher craze which was awkwardly - and pretty half-heartedly - retro-fitted to ape then popular trends.
 Early Frost is a mess, but is curiously compelling for those brave - or masochistic - enough to take a punt."